Steve Skrovan: Career

 Skrovan began his career as a stand-up comic.
 He hosted a short-lived talk show on MTV, Mouth to Mouth, in 1988.

-In 1989, he became the original host of Totally Hidden Video, which aired on FOX from 1989-1992.
+In 1989, he became the original host of Totally Hidden Video, which aired on FOX from 1989 to 1992.

 Starting in 1991, he was the host for the first two seasons of the game show That's My Dog on what was then The Family Channel.

 Skrovan co-wrote the 1993 Seinfeld episode "The Movie".
 He was then a writer for the CBS sitcom Everybody Loves Raymond, for the entire nine-year run (from 1996 to 2005).
 In 2001 he played a police officer in Season 2, Episode 1 of Curb Your Enthusiasm.

 Skrovan produced the 2005 TV special Earth to America, which covered environmental issues.
 He wrote, produced, and directed An Unreasonable Man, a 2006 documentary about Ralph Nader.
 He then worked as a producer on the 2006-2010 show 'Til Death, which starred former Raymond cast member Brad Garrett.
 Since 2014, Skrovan has co-hosted, with David Feldman, the weekly Ralph Nader Radio Hour program from the Pacifica Radio Network.